mrudula31/Uber-NYC-data-analysis-using-KMeans-clustering/README.md

 You need to have folium package installed in your jupyter notebook or in your anaconda navigator to view the map

-To install folium package in jupyter Notebook , run the following codes
+To install Folium package in jupyter Notebook , run the following codes

   $ pip install folium